ucsb/campus-cloud-docs/docs/azure/guardrails.md

 ---

-## Required Resource Group Tags
+## Required Tags

-**All Resource Groups should have the four required tags.**
+**Apply the four required tags to your Resource Groups and to taggable resources.**

-This is enforced with an **Audit** policy — Resource Groups created without the required tags will be flagged as non-compliant in Azure Policy, but creation is not blocked.
+This is enforced with an **Audit** policy — both Resource Groups and taggable resources created without the required tags are flagged as non-compliant in Azure Policy, but creation is not blocked.

 | Tag | Allowed Values |
 |---|---|